 - 1 small clove garlic, minced (optional)

-- 2 cups diced vegetables (I used 1 small zucchini, 1 small tomato and 2 small mushrooms.
+- 2 cups diced vegetables (I used one small zucchini, one small tomato and 2 mushrooms.
 However, whatever is on hand ((and loved)) will suffice.)

 - 200 grams (7 ounce) block of extra-firm tofu